 Driving while Intoxicated (DWI) within 1000 Feet of School Property

-NJ DWI Defense Lawyers with offices in Newark, Hackensack, Morristown NJ
+DWI Defense Lawyers with offices in Morristown, NJ

 The New Jersey DWI Defense lawyers at the the Tormey Law Firm LLC represent clients facing a drunk driving offense throughout NJ including in Wayne, Clifton, Elmwood Park, East Rutherford, and Teaneck.
 In fact, Travis Tormey, our managing partner, is a certified Alcotest 7110 operator.
 This means that Mr. Tormey is licensed to operate the breath testing machine used in New Jersey DWI prosecutions and he has the same certification that the police officers have who administered the test in your case.
 In addition, another attorney at the firm is a certified field sobriety instructor.
 As a result, he is able to analyze the psycho-physical tests that were performed in your case to determine if the tests were implemented and scored properly.
 As you can see, our DWI defense team is extremely well versed in dealing with these matters and have literally handled thousands of DWI cases in New Jersey.
 Contact our offices now for a free initial consultation at 201-556-1571.